 1. Online reviews are an SEO ranking factor

-The Moz Local SEO Ranking Factors Study has consistently found that reviews are a vital component of local search visibility.
+The Local SEO Ranking Factors survey has consistently found that reviews are a vital component of local search visibility.
 It classifies signals from reviews as the third most important factor for local pack rankings, with multiple review-related signals overall contributing – things like the number of reviews, proportion of positive reviews, frequency and consistency of reviews and diversity of reviews are all key.

 Google itself has also confirmed the importance of reviews, but its advice is nuanced and underlines the importance of having a review management process in place.